paritytech/polkadot/roadmap/implementers-guide/src/node/utility/provisioner.md

 The end result of this process is a vector of `CandidateHash`s, sorted in order of their core index.

-Required Path:
+#### Required Path

 Required path is a parameter for `ProspectiveParachainsMessage::GetBackableCandidate`, which the provisioner sends in candidate selection.

-An empty required path indicates that the requested candidate should be a direct child of the most recent parablock for the given `para_id` as of the given relay parent.
+An empty required path indicates that the requested candidate should be a direct child of the most recently included parablock for the given `para_id` as of the given relay parent.

 In contrast, a required path with one or more entries prompts [prospective parachains](../backing/prospective-parachains.md) to step forward through its fragment tree for the given `para_id` and relay parent until the desired parablock is reached.
 We then select a direct child of that parablock to pass to the provisioner.

 The parablocks making up a required path do not need to have been previously seen as included in relay chain blocks.
-Thus the ability to provision backable candidates based on a required path effectively decouples backing from inclusion, resulting in the tremendous performance increase of Asynchronous Backing.
+Thus the ability to provision backable candidates based on a required path effectively decouples backing from inclusion.

-> TODO: The provisioner’s use of `required_path` doesn't work for parathreads, since no candidate will be provided if `scheduled_core.para_id != occupied_core.candidate_descriptor.para_id`.
-We lean hard on the assumption that cores are fixed to specific parachains within a session. https://github.com/paritytech/polkadot/issues/5492

 ### Legacy Candidate Selection